-WWE Rumors: Superstar Sent Home From ‘SummerSlam’ For Being Drunk, Incident With A Fan
+WWE Rumors: Superstar Reportedly Sent Home From ‘SummerSlam’ For Being Drunk, Incident With A Fan

 A lot of fans who happened to see Alicia Fox during this whole situation have actually said how “sad” it really was to see her in that condition.

-Fox is still on WWE’s active roster, but she has not had a match on television or even at a Live Event since Main Event on April 29, 2019.
-In the match, she teamed with Tamina in a tag team to The IIconics.
+Fox is still on WWE’s active roster, but she has not had a match on television or even at a live event since Main Event on April 29.
+In the match, she teamed with Tamina in a tag team against The IIconics.

-This is not the first time that Alicia Fox has had some issues during her time under contract to WWE.
-Right before WrestleMania 34 last year, Fox was caught on camera arguing with UFC fighter Travis Browne who also happens to be the husband of Ronda Rousey.
+This is not the first time that Alicia Fox has had some issues during her time under the contract with WWE.
+Right before WrestleMania 34 last year, Fox was caught on camera arguing with UFC fighter Travis Browne, who also happens to be the husband of Ronda Rousey.

 Fox ended up no-showing WrestleMania 34 and didn’t appear in the Women’s Battle Royal, but it is believed that WWE pulled her from the event after the incident with Browne.
 As of this time, the company has not commented on what transpired with Alicia Fox over SummerSlam weekend.